gm2552/northstar-space-demo/installation/phase1/README.md

 Click "Next" then click "Create."

-After the cluster has been created and is available, click the cluster name from the list of Redis clusters and scroll down to the "nodes" sections.
+After the Redis cluster has been created and is available, click the cluster name from the list of Redis clusters and scroll down to the "nodes" sections.
 Note the primary endpoint as this will be used as the host field in the secret (minus the port at the end of the endpoint).

 To create a Redis secret, search for "Secrets Manager" in the AWS Web Console, select "Store a new secret" and select "Other type of secret".
 Provide the following key/value